rehierl/node-tree-outliner/3-1-extensions/0-2-end-marker-nodes.md

 in which nodes will be associated any other way than what is required by their default definition.

-Note that this is yet another reason as to why not to associate sectioning nodes with the sections they declare (see "Association of sectioning nodes").
+Note that this is yet another reason as to why not to associate sectioning nodes with the sections they declare (/see/ "Association of sectioning nodes" /).

 <!-- ======================================================================= -->
 ## associating end-marker nodes